The Sunday Market

 Monkfish is very popular in France, often referred to in America as “Poor Man’s Lobster”.
 It’s common for fish merchants in France to leave the heads on fish to prove they’re fresh (the eyes should always be clear).
 But monkfish are so ugly, they lop off the tête.
 I’ve never bought one.
 They scare me, even without their heads.

 I don’t know if anyone purposely displays their dry sausages like a cobra, but that’s what they look like to me.
-One confusing thing for us non-native French speakers is the difference is the words for saucisson, which is a dry-cured sausage, and saucisse, the fresh sausage.
+One confusing thing for us non-native French speakers is the difference are the words for saucisson, which is a dry-cured sausage, and saucisse, the fresh sausage.
 Invariably I screw it up and they give me funny looks (another thing I’ve gotten used to around here.)

 Since sunday is so busy, often the butchers will just put out some slices of…ok, quick!…it is saucisse or saucisson?…

 They make a nice snack while roving the market too.

 When I began cooking at Chez Panisse in the early 80’s, we would buy imported blood oranges from Italy and diners invariably would ask, “How do you get the oranges that color?”.
 If I was in a particular mood, I’d make up a good story.
 People would also ask if the goat cheese was tofu.
 Nowadays, I presume, goat cheese is more common than tofu in America.
 Even (or especially) in Berkeley.